harvard-nrg/dwiqc/docs/source/xnat.rst

 =========== ======================= =================================================
 Metric      From                    Description
 =========== ======================= =================================================
-B0 SNR      Eddy Quad (Prequal/FSL) Signal-to-noise ratio for B0 Shell BN CNR      Eddy Quad (Prequal/FSL) Contrast-to-noise ratio for each shell
+B0 SNR      Eddy Quad (FSL/Both)    Signal-to-noise ratio for B0 Shell BN CNR      Eddy Quad (FSL/Both)    Contrast-to-noise ratio for each shell
 =========== ======================= =================================================

 .. note::
-      Anywhere you see "Eddy Quad (Prequal/FSL)" means that FSL's Eddy Quad tool was run on Prequal output.
+      Anywhere you see "Eddy Quad (FSL/Both)" means that FSL's Eddy Quad tool was run on prequal and qsiprep output.

 Motion Metrics
 """"""""""""""